 WicorMarine Yacht Haven has a comprehensive boatyard with hard standingImage: Michael Harpur

 Council bins are available at the foot of the jetty for general rubbish, with a large tank beside them for waste oil and dirty diesel.
 WicorMarine Yacht Haven will dispose of any redundant 12V batteries left alongside.
 A scrubbing berth is available for DIY, drying out, and work below the waterline.
+WicorMarine Yacht Haven maintains a comprehensive list of contractors with public liability insurance who are permitted to work on owners' vessels in the boatyard.
+Sails and outboards requiring service or repair can be left in the chandlery for collection by prior arrangement with sail repair companies.

-SALT Café is open Tuesday to Friday from 9 am to 4 pm, and Saturday and Sunday from 9 am to 5 pm, serving excellent coffee, sandwiches, and cakes.
+The Salt Café: SALT Café is open Tuesday to Friday from 9 am to 4 pm, and Saturday and Sunday from 9 am to 5 pm, serving excellent coffee, artisan breakfasts, lunches, sandwiches and homemade cakes.
 The café is also licensed, allowing you to enjoy a beer or a glass of wine on the sun deck with fine views across the harbour.
-A dedicated picnic area is available all year round on the foreshore beside the foot of the jetty, complete with tables and BBQs.
-SALT also hosts frequent ‘Dining Room’ and pizza nights; details are published on their Facebook page.
+A dedicated picnic area is available year-round on the foreshore beside the foot of the jetty, complete with tables and BBQs.

 Any security concerns?